glpi-project/doc/source/modules/management/documents.rst

 Documents
 =========

-Documents management in GLPI allow to store digital documents or web links sorted under different headings.
+Documents management in GLPI allows to store digital documents or web links sorted under different headings.

 A document is described by a **name** and an **comment** and can be associated to a **heading**.